MasoniteFramework/docs/the-basics/controllers.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 When we run this command we now have a new class in `app/http/controllers/DashboardController.py` called `DashboardController`.
-By convention, Masonite expects that all controllers have their own file since it’s an extremely easy way to keep track of all your classes since the class name is the same name as the file but you can obviously name this class wherever you like.
+By convention, Masonite expects that all controllers have their own file since it’s an extremely easy way to keep track of all your classes since the class name is the same name as the file.
+This is very opionated but you can obviously put this class wherever you like.

 {% hint style="info" %}
 Notice that we passed in `Dashboard` but created a `DashboardController`.
 Masonite will always assume you want to append `Controller` to the end.